Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources

 Use Appropriate Weight and Pressure

 Young students who have learned to hold the bow will need to learn how to release the weight of the bow and the arm onto the violin.
-This can only be done when the right upper arm is equally levelled with the bow.
+This can only be done when the right upper arm is equally leveled with the bow.
 Playing with this kind of natural weight gives us a richer tone and a more flexible bow hand.
 Students who are unable to engage with this natural weight will tend to force the pressure down using the fingers when being asked to play a loud passage, resulting in stiffness and bad tone.

 An inward rotary movement from the right forearm (pronation) can add weight to the bow and is especially helpful in sustaining the volume or doing a crescendo on a down-bow.
 Meanwhile, an outward rotary movement (supination) helps to maintain the volume or to create a diminuendo on an up-bow.